pdf-raku/PDF-Class-raku/README.md

-# perl6-PDF-Doc
+# perl6-PDF-Struct

-PDF::Doc is a set of intermediate Perl 6 classes and methods for the manipulation of PDF documents.
-These are based on document objects described in the PDF 1.7 Specification.
+PDF::Struct is a set of intermediate Perl 6 classes and methods for the internal structure PDF documents, as described in the PDF 1.7 Specification.

 ```
 use v6;
-use PDF::Doc;
+use PDF::Struct::Doc;

-my $pdf = PDF::Doc.new;
+my $pdf = PDF::Struct::Doc.new;
 my $page = $pdf.add-page;
 $page.MediaBox = [0, 0, 595, 842];
 my $font = $page.core-font( :family<Helvetica>, :weight<bold>, :style<italic> );